A 10 Chapter Handbook On How NOT To Lose Your Mind & Money

 Unwilling to try new things

-The world is fast-paced and always changing, however, running a business is hectic, leaving you to juggle a million different priorities simultaneously.
-Unfortunately for those who don’t consider themselves marketing savvy, staying on top of best practices is necessary and keeping in tune with changes is the only way to keep up with all the changes.
+The world is fast-paced and always changing, and running a business is hectic, leaving you to juggle a million different priorities simultaneously.
+Unfortunately, for those who don’t consider themselves marketing savvy, staying on top of the best practices is tough.
+Yet it’s necessary, as is keeping in tune with changes.

 Expectations From You

-If you decide partner with us to build your website there are a couple of things we’ll need from you in order to make the partnership a success.
+If you decide to partner with us to build your website, there are 2 main things we’ll need from you in order to make the partnership a success.

-Whether we’re doing strategy or just need photos for your about page, we may need you to dig into your vast reservoir of knowledge about your business.
-You are the expert and we’ll need you on-board to pass this information onto our development team.
+Whether we’re doing strategy or just need photos for your About Page, we may need you to dig into your vast reservoir of knowledge about your business.
+You’re the expert, and we’ll need you on-board to pass this information onto our development team.

-Since you are the subject matter expert it is essential that you set aside time so we can collect information about your business for the website.
-For a Blue Ocean Build time investment is expected to be roughly 3-5 hours on strategy and another 10-15 hours for content development.
-For a Basic Bay Build the time is around 3-5 hours total.
+Since you are the subject matter expert, it’s essential that you set aside time so we can collect information about your business for the website.
+For a Blue Ocean Build, the time investment is expected to be roughly 3-5 hours on strategy and another 10-15 hours for content development.
+For a Basic Bay Build, the time is around 3-5 hours total.